-I was a participant of the Art-o-thlon, the reality show broadcasted on the Lithuanian national TV.
-The show had twenty two participants from different countries divided into seven teams.
-I led Die Kitsch'en team and made eight different large-scale projects.
-After eight weeks of non-stop work with cameras on and seven weekly shows my team was victorious.
+Tadas was a participant of the Art-o-thlon, a reality TV show broadcast on Lithuanian national TV.
+The show had 22 participants from different countries, divided into seven teams.
+After eight weeks of non-stop live broadcast work, and seven weekly shows, Tadas’ team were crowned winners of the Art-o-thlon.

 Every participant is introduced to the audience.
-After dividing everyone into teams the brief is given to decorate the TV studio.
+After dividing everyone into teams the first brief given is to decorate the TV studio.

-To launch the name of the team, Die Kitsch'en tattoos the face on a piece of meat of a famous Lithuanian producer Egmontas Bžeskas and invites him to have a taste of himself.
-Die Kitsch'en also covers Embankment Arch (the most hated sculpture in Lithuania) with famous Lithuanian newspapers.
+To introduce the team, Die Kitsch'en tattoos the face of famous Lithuanian producer, Egmontas Bzeskas, onto a piece of meat, and then invites him to have a taste of himself.
+Die Kitsch'en then covers Embankment Arch (the most hated sculpture in Lithuania) with famous Lithuanian newspapers.

-Die Kitsch'en projects propaganda movies from Soviet era inside the rebuilt Palace of the Grand Dukes of Lithuania.
+Die Kitsch'en projects old propaganda movies from the Soviet era inside the rebuilt Palace of the Grand Dukes.

-Die Kitsch'en exchanges 100 Litas to Euro, then back to Litas, and then back to Euro until after 96 exchanged operations the team is left with one Euro cent.
+Die Kitsch'en exchanges 100 Litas to Euro, then back to Litas, and then back to Euro.
+After 96 exchanges the team is left with a single Euro cent.

 Die Kitsch'en creates a short film where the instructions of how to slaughter an animal are read to a pig.
 The video is composed with the footage shot from the inside of a human body.